 Use these tools to determine if an exemption applies to a transaction:

-If more than one property is being transferred under the court order (resulting in multiple transfers), each transfer must be assessed individually and receive its own unique transaction number in OSRconnect.
+- If more than one parcel of property is being transferred under the court order (resulting in multiple transfers), each transfer must be assessed individually and receive its own unique transaction number in OSR Online.

 When a transaction includes real property, each transferor and transferee must declare whether they are a non-Australian entity.

 A non-Australian transferor or transferee must complete an identity details annexure.

 For transferors, an email is automatically generated through OSR Online when the transaction is lodged, asking the transferor to complete an online identity details annexure.
 Contact us for help if you cannot obtain the transferor's email address.